-For a basic primer on what “logic” is, please refer to the article What is Logic Jump? .
+For a basic primer on what Logic Jump is, read What is Logic Jump?

 When typeforms are more relevant to your audience, you’ll achieve higher engagement and completion rates.
 You can use Logic Jump to create branching typeforms that head down different paths, depending on people’s answers.
 It’s a neat way of segmenting your audience and means they’ll only see questions relevant to them.
 This saves time, and keeps them interested!

 Here’s a simple example of a ‘single selection’ typeform, where people see a different set of questions depending on whether they choose ‘Dog’ or ‘Cat’: